-The configuration project (the project which contains the options of this folder will be copied integrally into the final Platform.
+The configuration project (the project which contains the .platform file) can contain an optional dropins folder.
+The contents of this folder will be copied integrally into the final Platform.
 This feature allows to add some additional libraries, tools etc. into the Platform.

 The dropins folder organization should respect the final Platform files and folders organization.
-For instance, the tools are located in the sub-folder tools.
+For instance, the tools are located in the sub-folder tools .
 Launch a Platform build without the dropins folder to see how the Platform files and folders organization is.
 Then fill the dropins folder with additional features and build again the Platform to obtain an advanced Platform.